Interest rate forecast 2026: when will rates go up in Australia?

 What do the major banks say about future cash rate hikes?

-ANZ predicts a 25 basis point cut in November, taking the cash rate to 3.35% by the end of 2025.
+ANZ predicts a 25 basis point cut in February, taking the cash rate to 3.35% by the start of 2026.

-CommBank predicts a 25 basis point cut in November, taking the cash rate to 3.35% by the end of 2025.
+NAB predicts a 25 basis point cut in May of 2026, taking the cash rate to 3.35% by the middle of next year.

-Westpac predicts a 25 basis point cut in November, and another in February, taking the cash rate to 3.10% by the beginning of 2026.
+Westpac predicts a 25 basis point cut in May and another one in August, taking the cash rate to 3.10% by late 2026.

 How to ease the pain on your mortgage